facelessuser/BracketHighlighter/docs/customize.md

     },

     // This particular style is used to highlight
-    // unmatched bracekt pairs.
+    // unmatched bracket pairs.
 It is a special
     // style.
     "unmatched": {
         "icon": "question",